AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/quickstarts.md

-# Quickstarts
+# <h1>Quickstarts<span style="color:red;font-size:15px;margin-left:10px;vertical-align:middle;border:1px solid;padding-left:2px;padding-right:2px"><b>Available under Early Access Program</b></span></h1>

 <p>
 PDF Accessibility Auto-Tag API is available as SDKs to help you get up and running quickly.
 You can then leverage the samples in your own code
 </p>

 ## Get Early Access

 The PDF Accessibility Auto-Tag API is currently available as Early Access.
-To request access, send an email to <br/> autotag-pdf-apiprerelease-access-request@adobe.com&#46; Once you receive confirmation that you’ve been given access, proceed to the next step to [Get API credentials](quickstarts/#get-api-credentials).
+To request access, [Contact Us](https://acrobatusers.com/documentcloud_sdk/index_lead_gen.php?api=accessibility).
+Once you receive confirmation that you’ve been given access, proceed to the next step to [Get API credentials](quickstarts/#get-api-credentials).

 ## Get API credentials

 Calling the PDF Accessibility Auto-Tag API requires an Adobe-provided credential.
-To get one, [click here](https://stage.documentservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-accessibility-auto-tag-api) and complete the workflow.
+To get one, [click here](https://documentservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-accessibility-auto-tag-api) and complete the workflow.
 Be sure to copy and save the credential values to a secure location.

 <InlineAlert slots="text"/>